What does a Panic Attack Feel Like?

 What is Panic Disorder?

 Panic disorder is on the severe end of the anxiety disorder spectrum.
-But on the severe side… My panic attacks personally happen anywhere, at anytime, unexpectedly, and don’t need a “trigger” for the attack to happen.
+But on the severe side… My panic attacks personally happen anywhere, at any time, unexpectedly, and don’t need a “trigger” for the attack to happen.
 With no warning of the onset, it makes the disorder extremely difficult to manage.
 So what exactly is panic disorder? what does a panic attack feel like?

 An abrupt feeling of terror washes over you when there is no real danger.
 It’s the feeling that you are losing control of your mind, your body, and yourself.
 It feels like you’re dying.
 Your brain is telling you, you’re dying!
 But it’s not just “feelings”.
-A panic attack also has physical symptoms, which fuels the panic that you’re dying, symptoms such as:
+A panic attack also has physical symptoms, which fuel the panic that you’re dying, symptoms such as:

 - Racing heartbeat

 - Breathing difficulty, not being able to breathe

 - Weakness, dizziness, confusion

 - Feeling hot or a cold chill sometimes going from one to the other and back.
 Or feeling both hot/cold at the same time.

 Aside from the physical and mental pain that an attack has on your body- after you recover, you’re terrified at what happened.
 Every day I fear that another attack will consume me.
 I often avoid places where past attacks have happened, especially in public places- like an airport.
 I once sat on an airport bench in LAX for almost an hour during a panic attack.
 Unable to move, felt like I would throw up at any minute, with blurred vision.
 How could I go through TSA like that?
 I barely made my flight as I pushed through the panic and disconnected mentally from my physical being.